Bradbuchholz/whiteBoarding/README.md

-## Researching prompt 1 - turning strings to URLs
-* how many spaces?

 ### example
 * // Given n, return the nth number (number at the position of n) of the Fibonacci Sequence where n >= 1